Relrin/terraform-sage/README.md

   Pros:

-  - Good choice for small projects with a couple of resources
+  - A good choice for small projects with a couple of resources
   - Easy to pass arguments to dependant resources

   Cons: